edak64/Urbanisation/README.md

 - You have installed Node.js version 16.
 If not, you can download it [here](https://nodejs.org/en/).
 If you are using NVM (Node Version Manager), you can switch to the correct version with the command: `nvm use 16`
 - You have installed Expo CLI version 4.4.8.
 If not, you can install it using the command: `npm install -g expo-cli@4.4.8`
+- You should have the credentials of your Firebase project, which you will use to replace the placeholders in the `firebase.js` file.
+- Make sure to have our API running alongside the app on `localhost:5000` for full functionality.

 ## Getting Started